Excel Interview Questions (With Example Answers)

 6. Explain charts in Excel

-Charts help display information in an easy-to-digest format and knowledge of this feature comes in handy when preparing reports or analysing data.
+Charts help display information in an easy-to-digest format and knowledge of this feature comes in handy when preparing reports or analyzing data.
 Questions that ask you to explain a feature are an opportunity to portray your Excel skills.

 Example: “Charts in Excel are a graphical representation of data.
 In my previous position as a marketer, I used charts to show the relationship between quality content and search engine rankings.”